JoinTheGraph/jointhegraph.github.io/articles/gremlin-dsl-implementation-in-csharp/index.md

 ```

 Now the keys are right next to the value sources which makes the traversal more readable and maintainable in my opinion.
 Also we do not have to specify the value source when we want to get the value of a property which name is the same as the projection key.

+Here is a link to the "Gremlin DSL Implementation in C#" project repo on GitHub [https://github.com/JoinTheGraph/GremlinDslImplementationInCSharp](https://github.com/JoinTheGraph/GremlinDslImplementationInCSharp)